 The FujiEndurance is a very comfortable shoe overall thanks to its upper and midsole.
 The upper features a lot of technology and materials that make the shoe very flexible, but also still very secure.
 The mesh design and the liner are the main features that add this comfort in the upper.
 The midsole contributes with its cushioning and with its impact protection.
 The lightweight Solyte material is what makes up a majority of this, by being extremely lightweight, and offering great cushioning and shock absorption.
 The rearfoot gel adds to this with some extra cushioning in the heel.
-Overall, comfort is pretty solid in the Gel FujiEndurance thanks to the midsole and upper/
+Overall, comfort is pretty solid in the Gel FujiEndurance thanks to the midsole and the upper.

 The styling of Asics shoes tends to be fairly bright, and they offer vibrant color combinations.
 The FujiEndurance comes in two color combinations, black and onyx red, and, red and vermillion.
-Asics shoes are styled very much like classic running shoes, and often have a bright and somewhat expressive design.
+Asics shoes are styled very much like classic running shoes and often have a bright and somewhat expressive design.
 This is the case for the FujiEndurance too which is a nice looking shoe overall.
-The shoe might be a bit harder to use as an everyday shoe however, especially in comparison to other popular trainers like Adidas
+The shoe might be a bit harder to use as an everyday shoe, however, especially in comparison to other popular trainers like Adidas

 ’, which are more discreet and less bright.